PulseBridge/Generator-Condo/README.md

 ### What is Condo?

-Condo is a cross-platform command line interface (CLI) build system for projects using the .NET Core Framework.
-It is capable of automatically detecting and executing all of the steps necessary to make a DNX project function correctly, including, but not limited to:
+Condo is a cross-platform command line interface (CLI) build system for projects using NodeJS, CoreCLR, .NET Framework, or... well, anything.
+It is capable of automatically detecting and executing all of the steps necessary to make <any> project function correctly, including, but not limited to:

 * Automatic semantic versioning
 * Restoring package manager dependencies (NuGet, NPM, Bower)
 * Executing default task runner commands (Grunt, Gulp)
-* Compiling projects and test projects
+* Compiling projects and test projects (package.json and msbuild)
-* Executing unit tests
+* Executing unit tests (xunit, mocha, jasmine, karma, protractor)
 * Packing NuGet packages
 * Pushing (Publishing) NuGet packages